OPINION: "Cacho has been a misogynistic, sexist, transphobic man for years"

-Have you seen those family and neighborhood parties we had to endure at some point?
-The problem was, either we did everything possible to avoid going, or we went and stayed isolated, without dancing.
-In my case, when I had to go to a birthday party or wedding, I stayed close to my mom, like a cry for help: "Let this shit blow over quickly and let's go home."
+Did you see those family and neighborhood parties we had to endure at some point?
+The thing was, we either did everything we could to avoid going, or we went and stayed isolated, without dancing.
+In my case, when I had to go to a birthday party or wedding, I'd stick to my mom, like a cry for help, begging her to "let this shit be over quickly so we can go home.".

 SUPPORT US